 2. Tailor the Expense Report to Your Business

-Depending on your business’s industry, you’re likely to have certain types of expenses more often than others.
+Depending on your business’s industry, you likely have certain types of expenses more often than others.

 3. Make a Template

-Since it’s easy for smaller expenses to fall through the cracks, it’s usually beneficial to designate a minimum frequency for submitting reports to keep yourself and your employees on track.
+Since it’s easy for small business expenses to fall through the cracks, it’s usually beneficial to designate a minimum frequency for submitting reports to keep yourself and your employees on track.

-Requiring that expense reports be submitted at least monthly or quarterly not only helps ensure that your accounting records are up-to-date, but that employees are being reimbursed for any business-related expenses they’ve incurred in a timely manner.
+By requiring that expense reports be submitted at least monthly or quarterly, you can ensure that your accounting records are up-to-date.
+In addition, you'll be able to verify that employees are reimbursed for business expenses they’ve incurred in a timely manner.
 Once you’ve determined the frequency that makes the most sense for your business, make sure to communicate it to everyone filing expense reports to avoid lapses.

 5. Designate a Point Person

 Whether it’s you or someone else at your company, it’s a good idea to designate one person to collect, process, and archive expense reports.
-Having a dedicated person who is trained on the process and can answer relevant questions helps ensure that all business expenses and necessary reimbursements are treated in a consistent manner.
-It will also be helpful in the unfortunate event your business is audited.
+Having an employee who understands the process and can answer questions helps ensure that all reporting and expense reimbursements are consistently handled.
+It will also be useful in the unfortunate event your business is audited.

-With tax season well under way, now is a great time to implement a system for documenting and tracking business-related expenses.
-Whether you’re a business-of-one or have multiple employees, a systemized approach for recording expenses has many benefits.
-Not only will it keep you organized and on budget, it may even boost your bottom line by helping you eliminate unnecessary expenses over time.
+It's always a great time to implement a system for documenting and tracking business expenses.
+Whether you run an independent business or have multiple employees, a systemized approach for recording expenses has many benefits.
+Not only will it keep you organized and on budget, it may even boost your bottom line by helping you eliminate avoidable expenses over time.